Released (on Steam): 12 Mar, 2020

 Steam Price: £7.19

-In the game there are various missions, for example: to help people go through dangerous mountains and save one of their leaders (cover from the air); eliminate infected people, while trying not to kill normal inhabitants; defend the city of people from undead invasion for 30 minutes and other missions.
+Various missions will await our dragon in the game, for example: help a squad of people pass through dangerous mountains and rescue one of their leaders (cover from the air); eliminate infected people, while trying not to kill its normal inhabitants; defend the city of people from the invasion of the undead for 30 minutes and other missions.

 Completion: Completed once, started a second playthrough

 Achievements at Review: 5/13 (38%)

 My rating: 5.0/10

 The skills each have a very different feel and style.

 Exploration is pretty fun, especially finding hidden areas and locations.

 Even with all the Early Access bugs, it was still satisfying and enjoyable.